Wind-River/cloud-platform-deployment-manager/README.md

 # titanium-deployment-manager

-The Titanium Deployment Manager provides a data driven method for configuring the platform components of a StarlingX installation.
+The Titanium Deployment Manager provides a data driven method for configuring the platform components of a StarlingX® installation.
 The intent of this implementation is to ease adoption of StarlingX systems by automated deployment systems (e.g., CI/CD pipelines).
 By providing a data driven method of defining each system installation, the end user is no longer required to manually